LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->encodeHtmlToXml()

-   This method returns a string from the base string object with any HTML encoding converted to XML encoding.
+   This method returns a string from the base string object with any HTML encoded entities converted to XML encoding.

 .. member:: string->asBytes()
 .. member:: string->asBytes(encoding::string)

    This method returns the value of the base string as a bytes object.
-By default, UTF-8 encoding is used for this conversion, but any encoding can be specified as a string to this method.
+By default, UTF-8 encoding is used for this conversion, but any encoding can be specified as a string parameter to this method.

 .. member:: string->encodeSql92()